Skip to main content

 ModelDescription

-TunedTabPFNClassifierTabPFN classifier with automatic hyperparameter tuning and categorical handling.
+TunedTabPFNClassifierTabPFN classifier with automatic hyperparameter tuning for classification tasks.

 TunedTabPFNRegressorTabPFN regressor with automatic tuning for continuous prediction tasks.